cocos/cocos-docs/en/editor/extension/first-panel.md

 After clicking the **Send message to Default Panel** button shown in the red box in the above image, you can see that the content displayed on the panel will change.

-> **Note**: If this menu is not displayed, please open the **Extension Manager** panel and make sure the plugin is enabled.
+> **Note**: If this menu is not displayed, please open the **Extension Manager** panel and make sure the extension is enabled.
 >
 > ![enable-first-panel](./image/enable-first-panel.png)

 ## Panel explanation

-Next, we explain the panel directory structure, definition and communication mechanism one by one.
+In the following, we'll explain the panel directory structure, definition and communication mechanism one by one.

 ### Panel directory structure

-In the project directory, find `./extensions/first-panel` folder, which is the directory where the entire plugin can be viewed.
+In the project directory, find `./extensions/first-panel` folder, which is the directory where the entire extension can be viewed.

 ![extension-first-panel-folder](./first/extension-first-panel-folder.png)